The-COGAIN-Association/EyeMRTK/README.md

 EyeMRTK is a toolkit that makes it easy to develop gaze interactive projects in unity for VR/AR

 ## Hardware compatibility
-The current version of the code is tested on HTC VIVE hardware with both Tobii eye tracker and Pupil eye tracker.
+The current version of the code is being tested on HTC VIVE hardware with both Tobii eye tracker and Pupil eye tracker.

 ## Requirements
 * Download and install Unity (tested on Version 2017.4.3f1.
 May not be compatible with higher versions)